- All exhibits submitted for display at the Midwinter Meeting are subject to review.

 Excess fuel/cylinders must be properly stored outside, and all transferring of fuel must utilize safety cans.
 All compressed gas cylinders in use must be securely anchored in the exhibits to prevent toppling and must be removed after show hours.
 Aerosol cans and other products containing flammable or combustive ingredients are not permitted in the exhibit area unless they are empty.
 Operating stoves and heaters inside booths also require prior approval.
 Kindly note that any chemical, substance or material deemed hazardous by OSHA must be accompanied with the appropriate Material Safety Data Sheets (MSDS), copies of which must be sent to CDS 90 days prior to the show.

 Distribution of balloons or other inflatable objects is prohibited.
-Use of remote controlled devices such as radio-operated blimps is forbidden.
+Use of remote controlled devices such as drones or radio-operated blimps is forbidden.

 Exhibit merchandise and displays are prime selling tools.
 Exhibitors should take every precaution to protect this material.
 A few security tips: